Scan time: 2-3 minutes / Read time: 3-5 minutes

 It covers baking, grilling, pasta, pies, salads — millions of cooks.

-Inside that ocean, her Sunday baking newsletter is one drop.
+Inside that huge category, her baking newsletter barely stands out.

 🔽 Step 2 — Pick one specific niche inside it.

-Drop one level.
-Pick the slice your real cooking actually lives in.
+Pick the slice your real life actually lives in.

 Hazel drops from "food" to "home baking."

-That's the corner she already lives in — flour on the counter most weekends.
+That's the corner she already lives in — she bakes most weekends.

 🎯 Step 3 — Narrow once more using one of the six dimensions.